Eleventy Plugin Baseline

 How it works

-• Registers Eleventy’s I18nPlugin with the provided defaultLanguage and errorMode.
+Registers Eleventy’s I18nPlugin with the provided defaultLanguage and errorMode, so locale-aware URLs and filters are available.

-• translationsMap (map): each key contains an object keyed by language code: { title, url, lang, isDefaultLang, data }.
+• collections.translationsMap — a map keyed by translationKey, then by language code.
+Each entry holds { title, url, lang, isDefaultLang, data }.

 • i18nTranslationsFor(page, collections.translations) — all siblings for the page’s translationKey.